 On August 26, 2011, the Judicial Council adopted this Judicial Branch Contracting Manual (Manual) in compliance with PCC 19206.
-The original effective date of this Manual is October 1, 2011, and later effective dates of revisions to the Manual are reflected on the first page of each chapter.
+The original effective date of this Manual is October 1, 2011, and thelater effective dates of the last revisions to each chapter of the Manual isare reflected on the first page of each chapter.